Impedyme DFIG Turbine pylon

 Maximum Power Point Tracking (MPPT)

-Advanced MPPT algorithms ensure optimal energy extraction from varying wind speeds.
+Advanced MPPT algorithms allow optimal energy extraction across different wind speeds.

-➡️ HIL/PHIL Benefit: Enables real-time validation of MPPT strategies for enhanced efficiency.
+➡️ HIL/PHIL Benefit: Enables real-time testing of MPPT methods for enhanced performance.

 Independent Active and Reactive Power Control